greatdecipher/webscraper/README.md

 # webscraper
-test the web scraper with the link https://realpython.github.io/fake-jobs/ This is a templated job website
+test the web scraper with the link https://realpython.github.io/fake-jobs/ This is a templated job website, the scraper is fake.py